DanPmkr/course-in-a-box/modules/content/_posts/2021-10-01-choose-the-right-topic.md

 The key is to try to find out if the topics you’re thinking of writing about are the types of things people are REALLY interested in and willing to pay for.
 Note: This might be an ideal time for a survey.
 Three last thoughts:

-1. ‘How To’ Topics – My suspicion is that ‘teaching’ or ‘how to’ type e-books are going to be more attractive to potential buyers than other types.
+A. ‘How To’ Topics – My suspicion is that ‘teaching’ or ‘how to’ type e-books are going to be more attractive to potential buyers than other types.
 I’m sure there will be exceptions but most of the e-books that I’ve seen do well either lead people through a process, explain something, solve a problem or give them skills and understanding over a particular topic.

-2. Start with a Problem – when it comes to selling an e-book you’ve got a lot better chance of convincing someone to buy it if you can tell them that it’ll solve a problem that they have.
+B. Start with a Problem – when it comes to selling an e-book you’ve got a lot better chance of convincing someone to buy it if you can tell them that it’ll solve a problem that they have.
 In my e-books I took the problems/challenges of ‘building a better blog’ and ‘taking better portraits’ and centered everything in the e-book around them.
 These problems were reflected both in the writing and the marketing of the books.
 Once you’ve identified a problem you’re on the right track.

-3. Repurposing Old Posts – I mentioned above that you might like to consider what topics you’ve written about a lot already that you might be able to base an e-book on.
+C. Repurposing Old Posts – I mentioned above that you might like to consider what topics you’ve written about a lot already that you might be able to base an e-book on.
 All I’d want to qualify this with is that you’ll probably want to add some solid extra content to these types of e-books.
 I’ve proved (twice) that people are willing to pay for stuff you’ve published before but in each case I worked hard on adding extra material to make it more valuable.